chuery/chuer/doing.md

   Worked against Sacramento jail expansions.
   Volunteered at the Inside/Outside jail hotline by answering calls from inside the Rio Cosumnes Correctional Center and Sacramento City Main Jail to support folks inside with jail conditions.

-- **United States Geological Survey (2022)**
-  Spent a summer in the Sacramento San Joaquin Delta as a hydrology intern with boats, water sondes, ADCPs, and my best friend.
-  Conducted field work and researched the effect of droughts (measured by discharge and dissolved oxygen levels) on the Striped Bass within the Sacramento Deep Water Ship Channel.